Table of Contents

-Due to their massive size and weight, accidents involving large commercial trucks are uniquely terrifying and dangerous.
+Due to their massive size and weight, accidents involving large commercial trucks present serious hazards on California roads.
 The trucking industry fuels our economy, and as consumer demand continues to grow, so does the demand for truck drivers and the number of trucks on our roads.
-The trucking industry is bustling and deadline-driven, putting a good deal of pressure on truckers to log ever more miles in shorter and shorter periods of time.
+The trucking industry is bustling and deadline-driven, placing considerable pressure on truckers to log ever more miles in increasingly shorter periods of time.

 This often means that these professional drivers are working under extreme pressure and time constraints that can leave them exhausted, stressed, and more prone to serious accidents.
-Truck crashes are exceedingly dangerous accidents, and if you’ve been injured in a truck accident, you need the professional legal counsel of an experienced California truck accident attorney.
+Truck crashes often result in significant damage, and if you’ve been injured in one, consider consulting a California truck accident attorney.

 The commercial trucks that we share our roadways with include a wide variety of vehicles that are specifically designed to handle unique facets of the trucking industry:

-Tractor-trailers are also known as big rigs, 18-wheelers, and semi-trucks (or semis).
-Although the word semi-truck refers to the actual truck cab that contains the truck’s engine, we’ve come to call the combination of semi-trucks and their trailers “semis.”
-These are the most common type of commercial trucks that we see on our highways, and they are massive.
+Tractor-Trailers — Tractor-trailers are also known as big rigs, 18-wheelers, and semi-trucks (or semis).
+Although the word “semi-truck” refers to the actual truck cab that contains the truck’s engine, we’ve come to call the combination of semi-trucks and their trailers “semis.”
+These are the most common types of commercial trucks that we see on our highways, and they are massive.

 To break things down further, the trailers attached to semi-trucks come in several varieties, including flatbed trailers that are used to transport cargo that doesn’t fit well in conventional semi-trailers, tanker trailers that are used to transport liquids and gases, livestock haulers that transport livestock, and refrigerated trailers (also known as reefers) that are used to transport cargo that requires controlled temperatures, including refrigerated and frozen food items, medicines, alcohol, cosmetics, and more.

-Semis transport consumer products across our nation’s roadways and delivery trucks deliver them to our doors.
+- Delivery Trucks — Semis transport consumer products across our nation’s roadways, and delivery trucks deliver them to our doors.
 These medium-weight trucks carry all-important packages from carrier services like UPS, FedEx, and the U.S. Postal Service.
 The rise of online shopping has only increased the number of deliveries that take place each day in our neighborhoods.

 In its 2018 Pocket Guide to Large Truck and Bus Statistics, the Federal Motor Carrier Safety Administration (FMCSA) shares several sobering statistics related to the trucking industry:

 In other words, the trucking industry is growing, and while trucks and buses, combined, make up about 9.6 percent of total VMT in the U.S., they are involved in 12 percent of all vehicle fatalities.
-Truck accidents in California happen, and they are often deadly.
+Truck accidents in California happen, and they can be fatal.
 In fact, California was second only to Texas for the sheer number of large-truck fatalities in both 2015 and 2016.

 Every traffic accident is dangerous, but when the accident involves a commercial truck, the danger is amplified by the sheer size and weight of the vehicle.
-Trucking is a hazardous profession, but it’s often the occupants of the other vehicles involved in truck accidents which are the most vulnerable to serious injury – or worse.
-As such, FMCSA shares statistics regarding 2016 Commercial Motor Vehicle Related Fatalities by the Numbers:
+Trucking is a hazardous profession, but it’s often the occupants of the other vehicles involved in truck accidents who are the most vulnerable to severe injury.
+As such, FMCSA shares statistics regarding 2016 Commercial Motor Vehicle-Related Fatalities by the Numbers:

-These statistics illustrate that commercial truck accidents are not only deadly but that they are also far more likely to kill the non-trucker motorists involved.
-Fortunately, in many cases, an experienced truck accident attorney in California can help victims recover compensation.
+These statistics illustrate that commercial truck accidents are not only deadly but also far more likely to kill the non-trucker motorists involved.
+If you were injured in such an incident, a lawyer who handles truck crash cases in California can help you pursue compensation.

 According to FMCSA, the vast majority of truck accidents are caused by truck driver error.
 Again, the trucking industry is desperately trying to keep up with demand, which often puts truck drivers under considerable pressure to perform.
 Nevertheless, truck drivers are professional drivers who are held to much stricter standards than non-commercial drivers.
 The critical reasons behind driver error are broken down into four major categories: